streamdataio/restlet-poll-workshop/step-01/README.md

 FIXME add a screenshot

-Once created, go to the Settings tab, and click on “Add” in the “Imports” panel on the left side, so as to import your two data stores: the Google Sheets with our questions and answers, and the Entity Store for the votes collection:
+Once created, go to the “Settings” tab, and click on “Add” in the “Imports” panel on the left side, so as to import your two data stores: the Google Sheets with our questions and choices, and the Entity Store for the votes collection:

 FIXME add screenshot